Connecting SMEs to Business Partners with Enterprise League’s Atanas Georgiev

-Since I look very closely after the product, one of the biggest challenges has been what we envisioned.
-We designed the product to work in an ideal scenario where we have many users, and everyone knows how to use the platform.
+Since I looked very closely after the product, one of the biggest challenges has been what we envisioned.
+We designed the product to work in an ideal scenario where we have many users and everyone knows how to use the platform.
 Unfortunately, this has probably been the biggest mistake.

 We should have understood that we have a vision of where we’re going and that users would not know how it works initially.
 Also, there won’t be as many users, so we had to revamp our thinking completely.

-We had to start building step by step; I would say this was probably the most significant challenge since we spent a lot of time without actually getting feedback, and when we launched – it was a bit of a shock for us.
+We had to start building step by step; this was probably the most significant challenge since we spent a lot of time without getting feedback, and when we launched – it was a bit of a shock for us.

-That’s common when people start up do startups.
-First, they ignore the market and try to build something, and then the market tells them what they really should be doing.
+That’s common when people start up startups.
+First, they ignore the market and try to build something, and then the market tells them what they should do.

-We didn’t ignore the market, but the way we looked at it was the ideal scenario.
-If we had understood that back then that all the companies won’t know how to use the platform, it would have been easier.
+We didn’t ignore the market, but the ideal scenario was how we looked at it.
+It would have been easier if we understood that all the companies didn’t know how to use the platform back then.
 It would have been great, but that’s the piece that we were missing.